Pelagia the Virgin

-Pelagia the Virgin (Πελαγία), also known as Pelagia of Antioch, was a Christian saint and virgin martyr who leapt to her death during the Diocletianic Persecution in refusal to offer a public sacrifice to the pagan gods by Roman soldiers, or to do "something unspeakable (for she was a virgin)", typically inferred as the Roman soldiers attempting to rape her.
+Pelagia the Virgin (Πελαγία, d.
+303), also known as Pelagia of Antioch, was a Christian saint and virgin martyr who leapt to her death during the Diocletianic Persecution in refusal to offer a public sacrifice to the pagan gods by Roman soldiers, or to do "something unspeakable (for she was a virgin)", typically inferred as the Roman soldiers attempting to rape her.
 She is venerated as a saint in the Eastern Orthodox Church and Roman Catholic Church.

 Life

 Pelagia is mentioned by St. Ambrose of Milan and was the subject of two sermons by St. John Chrysostom.
 She was 15 years old when Roman soldiers arrived while she was home alone during the Diocletian Persecution.
-She came out to meet them and, discovering they intended to compel her to participate in a pagan sacrifice (or to rape her), she received permission to change her clothes.
+She came out to meet them and, discovering they intended to compel her to participate in a pagan sacrifice, she received permission to change her clothes.
 She went to the roof of her house and threw herself into the sea.
 The patristic sources treat this as a sacred martyrdom.